YashMarmat/django-ecommerce-bookstore/README.md

 	    path('', include('books.urls')),  # changes
 	]

 In short, here im telling django that im using a seperate urls.py file for my books app.
-Now go back to our app level url.py file (or the urls.py file of our books app).
+Now go back to our app level url.py file (or open the urls.py file of our books app).
 Put the following code there

 	from django.urls import path